denten-books/plain-text/0-chapter.md

 Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract.
-Materialist critique cannot achieve its stated aims without purchase on the material world. *Plain Text* therefore constitutes a concerted effort to repay the debt of materialism.
+Materialist critique cannot achieve its stated aims without purchase on the material world.
+By grounding theory in practice, *Plain Text* constitutes a concerted effort to repay the debt of materialism.
 Complex systems that support the life of the mind today often lie beyond an individual's powers of understanding or control.
 In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly estranged from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

-### Pragmatics

-Connecting theories of meaning making to the practices of meaning making offers a way out of the bad faith conundrum.
+Connecting *theories* of meaning--making to the *practices* of meaning--making offers a way out of the bad faith conundrum.
 Bad faith identifies a misaligned duplicity between thought and action.
-The solution connecting "meaning" to "operational meaning" is ultimately a species of pragmatism.
-William James articulates that view clearly when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
+The solution to connect "meaning" with "operational meaning" is ultimately a species of pragmatism.
+William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
 For James and his fellow travellers truth could never be abstract.
 It also entailed causes and effects that operate in the